 Richard Merkin founded Heritage in 1979.
 Heritage was the first global risk medical group in the United States.
 Heritage comprises 50 medical groups, 15 urgent care centers, home health agencies, surgery-centers,and hospice care.
 Dr. Merkin’s innovations and research endeavors in an ever-changing healthcare environment has led to the formation of multiple public and private companies.
 He has been recognized by Health Leaders Media as one of the top 20 healthcare leaders in the nation, and "Fast Company Magazine" named Heritage as one of the most innovative global healthcare companies for 2012.
 Seeking cutting edge solutions to achieve healthier outcomes, Dr. Merkin created the $3 million Heritage Health Prize Competition,challenging entrants to create an algorithm that will predict avoidable hospitalizations The competition had 39,000 entries from 41 countries.
 Dr. Merkin and Heritage Provider Network also sponsor the Heritage Healthcare Innovation Awards that recognize and honor extraordinary healthcare innovations.
 Dr. Merkin is on the Board of Trustees at the California Institute of Technology and the Board of Overseers at the Keck School of Medicine, and the cofounder of Faster Cures.
 He recently developed a six country drug development program supporting the National Multiple Sclerosis Society.
 He has established foundations, initiatives, professorships and the Merkin Institute for Transformative Technologies in Healthcare at the Broad Institute at Harvard and MIT (stem cell research), UCLA (Nanosystem Institute and Neural Regeneration), Johns Hopkins Brain Science Institute, the Brookings Institution (Reform and Clinical Leadership for Healthcare reform), the City of Hope (Gene Therapy and Immunology), Beijing's Tsinghua University, Roswell Park Cancer Institute, University of California San Francisco, Harvard University Medical School and Dana-Farber Cancer Institute.

-Mr. Minella is President of Eldridge.
-From September 2013 to February 2017, Mr. Minella was Chief Investment Officer of Security Benefit Corporation.
-Prior to that, he was Co-Head of the Corporate Credit Group at Guggenheim Investments where he co-chaired their Investment Committee.
-Mr. Minella currently serves on the board of directors of Cain International LP, Essential Properties Realty Trust, Inc. and Stonebriar Finance Holdings LLC.
-He is involved across Eldridge portfolio companies.
+Tony Minella is Co-founder and President of Eldridge.
+Previously, Mr. Minella was Chief Investment Officer of Security Benefit.
+Prior to joining Security Benefit, he was Co-head of the Corporate Credit Group at Guggenheim Investments where he co-chaired their Investment Committee.
+Mr. Minella currently serves on the board of, or is actively involved with, various Eldridge businesses.
+He is also a member of the US Olympic & Paralympic Foundation Trustee Council.
 Mr. Minella received his A.B. in Economics from Bowdoin College.

 Richard Sandler is a partner in the law offices of Maron & Sandler, specializing in business restructurings and acquisitions, securities transactions and real estate.
 A veteran investor, he has overseen partnership investments in securities, business transactions and various commercial and industrial real estate projects.
 He serves on the board of directors of a number of for profit companies that invest in real estate and in different types of securities.
 Mr. Sandler also serves on a number of non profit boards including the Jewish Federations of North America, the Jewish Federation Council of Greater Los Angeles, and the Milken Community Schools, all of which he previously chaired, as well as the Milken Family Foundation,, the Prostate Cancer Foundation and the Milken Institute.
 Mr. Sandler holds a bachelor's degree from the University of California, Berkeley and a J.D. from the University of California, Los Angeles Law School.